R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Experiments

 \subsubsection{Speaker Invariability}

-This section inspects each model's invariability to speaker changes by computing the speaker identification~(SID) accuracy with different hidden layer representations.
+We first inspect each model's invariability to speaker changes by computing the speaker identification~(SID) accuracy with different hidden layer representations.
 The SID task follows SUPERB's setup but with 50k training updates.
-As shown in Fig.~\ref{fig:sid}, \proposed~has significantly lower SID accuracy for the top layers, demonstrating the outcome of fine-tuning the whole model with a speaker-invariant objective.
-Moreover, requiring 9X less training costs, our method reduces speaker information better than ContentVec.
-Therefore, the proposed method outperforms prior speaker-invariant training approaches.
+As shown in Fig.~\ref{fig:sid}, \proposed~has a significantly lower SID accuracy for the top layers, demonstrating the effect of fine-tuning the whole model with a speaker-invariant objective.
+Moreover, requiring 9X less training costs, our method produces representations with less speaker information than ContentVec.
+Therefore, the proposed method outperforms prior speaker-invariant self-supervision approaches in removing speaker ID.

-Further, we visualize hidden layer representations with t-SNE~\citep{van2008tsne}.
-In Figs.~\ref{fig:traj-hubert-L0} and \ref{fig:traj-rspin-L0}, frames uttered by the same speaker tend to cluster, showing that the bottom layers preserve more speaker information.
-In contrast, Figs.~\ref{fig:traj-hubert-L12} and \ref{fig:traj-rspin-L12} show that the top layer features are clustered by phonemes but not speakers, indicating that this layer encodes content.
-The visualization also shows that the representations are context-dependent.
-E.g., ``carry'' (\texttt{k eh r iy}) appears at the upper left of Fig.~\ref{fig:traj-rspin-L12}, while the same phoneme \texttt{iy} in the word ``oily'' (\texttt{oy l iy}) appears at the lower left part.
-Besides, comparing HuBERT with and without \proposed~(Figs.~\ref{fig:traj-hubert-L12} vs. \ref{fig:traj-rspin-L12}), \proposed~representations from different speakers are overlapped more prominently than HuBERT.
-As a result, this section further verifies the speaker-invariability of the proposed approach.
-Complete visualization of all hidden layers can be found in Appendix~\ref{subsec:tsne-repr}.
+Next, we use t-SNE~\citep{van2008tsne} to visualize representations articulated by distinct speakers.
+We show the layer with the lowest SID rate according to Fig.~\ref{fig:sid}.
+In Figs.~\ref{fig:traj-hubert-L0} and \ref{fig:traj-rspin-L0}, there is a discernible clustering of frames uttered by the same speaker, suggesting that lower layers retain more speaker-specific information.
+Conversely, Figs.~\ref{fig:traj-hubert-L9} and \ref{fig:traj-rspin-L12} illustrate that top layer features are grouped according to phonemes rather than speakers.
+Moreover, the top layer representations are context-dependent, as exemplified by the spatial arrangement of phonemes such as ``carry'' (\texttt{k eh r iy}) and the same phoneme \texttt{/iy/} in the word "oily" (\texttt{oy l iy}).
+Besides, a comparative analysis between Figs.~\ref{fig:traj-hubert-L9} and \ref{fig:traj-rspin-L12} reveals that R-Spin features exhibit a more prominent overlap among speakers than HuBERT.
+As a result, this section substantiates the speaker-invariability of R-Spin.
+Detailed visualization can be found in Appendix~\ref{sec:app-tsne-repr}.